 - You have an inquisitive nature, and you’re not afraid to ask others for advice

-- You’re considering whether or not this company might be a good fit for you long term
+- You’re considering whether or not this company might be a good fit for you long-term

-Good Questions to Ask in an Interview
+Good Questions to Ask in a Job Interview

 On The Job